liamstatham/LearningJournal/README.md

   - Azure fundamentals certification
   - 100 Days of code (C#/python)

+### 01/11/21
+  - AZ-104
+  - Implement and manage storage in Azure
+    - Create An Azure storage account
+    - Control access to azure storage with SAS
+    - Loads of sandbox examples!

 ### 29/10/21
   - AZ-104
   - Implement and manage storage in Azure